Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \subsection{The St.\@ Petersburg game}

-In the St.\@ Petersburg game \citep{bernoulli1954exposition}, you are offered the chance to pay some finite price for a lottery ticket that pays $+2$ with probability $\frac{1}{2}$, $+4$ with probability $\frac{1}{4}$, $+8$ with probability $\frac{1}{8}$, and so on.
-Since the ticket has infinite expected value, expectationalism implausibly implies that you should be willing to pay any finite price for it.
+In the St.\@ Petersburg game (\citeauthor{bernoulli1954exposition}, 1738), you are offered the chance to pay some finite price for a lottery ticket that pays $+2$ with probability $\frac{1}{2}$, $+4$ with probability $\frac{1}{4}$, $+8$ with probability $\frac{1}{8}$, and so on.
+Since the ticket has infinite expected choiceworthiness, expectationalism implies, implausibly, that you should be willing to pay any finite price for it.
 Once again, SDTR can do better.

 \textbf{Case \refstepcounter{cases} \arabic{cases}: St.\@ Petersburg}

 \begin{itemize} \item[$O_1$] $\{ \langle 100, 1 \rangle\}$